1313e/PRISM/docs/source/user/terminology.rst

 Worker (rank)
 	An MPI process that receives its calls/orders from a controller and performs the heavy-duty operations in *PRISM*.
+	By default, workers are not in worker mode.

 Working directory [`working_dir`]
 	(Path to) The directory/folder on the current machine in which the *PRISM* master file and logfile of the currently loaded emulator are stored.

+Worker mode [`worker_mode`]
+	A mode initialized by :attr:`~prism.pipeline.Pipeline.worker_mode`, where all workers are continuously listening for calls made by the controller rank and execute the received messages.
+	This allows for serial codes to be combined more easily with *PRISM*.
+	By default, it is turned off, requiring all MPI ranks to call most functions.